aatty/seo-check/README.md

 4. Detect if a HTML have more than one \<H1> tag.
 5. The <head> tag
    - Detect if header doesn’t have <title> tag
-   - Detect if header doesn’t have <meta name=“descriptions” ... /> tag
+   - Detect if header doesn’t have <meta name=“description” ... /> tag
    - Detect if header doesn’t have <meta name=“keywords” ... /> tag

 ## Input/Output